 INP staff at University of Illinois performed all inventorying and cataloging in Regions 1 and 5, and completed most of the inventorying and cataloging of newspapers in Region 4.
-INP staff also began preservation microfilming of unique Illinois newspapers from the University of Illinois Library collections and other institutions in the state.
+In 2005, INP staff began preservation microfilming of unique Illinois newspapers from the University of Illinois Library collections and other institutions in the state.
 The Chicago Historical Society team (now the Chicago History Museum) completed fieldwork in Region 7.

 The INP completed inventorying and cataloging the final regions.
 To date, INP staff have inventoried and cataloged 20,916 newspaper titles and added 26,429 holdings records to the newspaper union list in OCLC.
 To access information of all titles inventoried and cataloged, please see the Illinois Newspaper Directory (formerly called the Illinois Newspaper Project Database).